pfunks/TCTest/test_faq.md

 ## What are Vests?

-Vests are a unit of measurement for the amount of Steem Power someone has.
-A vest is a very small amount, so often SP holdings are measured in "millions of vests" or MV.
+Vests are a unit of measurement for the amount of Steem Power a user has.
+Since a single 'vest' is a _very_ small amount of Steem Power, often SP holdings are measured in "millions of vests" or MV.

 ## How can I withdraw my STEEM or SBD coins?